jinzaizhichi/Linux-Bash-Commands/README.md

 </tr>
 <tr>
 <td class="tg-yw4l">sendmail</td>
-<td class="tg-yw4l">It’s a mail router or an MTA (Mail Transfer Agent). sendmail support can send a mail to one or more recepients using necessary protocols.</td>
+<td class="tg-yw4l">It’s a mail router or an MTA (Mail Transfer Agent). sendmail support can send a mail to one or more recipients using necessary protocols.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">sensors</td>